Bruce Feirstein: James Bond

 In 1995, Feirstein began working within the James Bond franchise by writing (with Jeffrey Caine) the screenplay for the film GoldenEye, with story by Michael France.
 Feirstein followed this up in 1997 by writing the story and the screenplay for Tomorrow Never Dies.
 In 1999, Feirstein co-scripted The World Is Not Enough with story writers Neal Purvis and Robert Wade.

 Feirstein has also written four video games in the Bond series.
-In 2004, Feirstein wrote the critically acclaimed Everything or Nothing for developer and publisher Electronic Arts.
+In 2004, Feirstein wrote the critically acclaimed Everything or Nothing for developer and publisher Electronic Arts (EA).
 More recently, Feirstein adapted the 1957 Ian Fleming novel and 1963 film From Russia with Love for a video game of the same name, utilizing the voice and likeness of Sean Connery.
 In 2010, Activision announced that he would contribute an original story for the next videogame in the series, Blood Stone, for the Xbox 360, PlayStation 3, and PC platforms, along with the remake of GoldenEye 007.
 As one of the original writers of the GoldenEye film, Feirstein's work on the new game involved updating the plot to a modern setting and in the style of Daniel Craig's interpretation of the character.

 Personal life

 He lives with his wife, Madeline Warren, and twin children Thomas and Elizabeth in Los Angeles.
-Warren is a former studio executive responsible for overseeing the production of many feature films, including My Favorite Year, Tin Cup, The Man Who Knew Too Little, and the Oscar-nominated L.A.
-Confidential.
+Warren is a former studio executive responsible for overseeing the production of many feature films, including My Favorite Year (1982), Tin Cup (1996), The Man Who Knew Too Little, and the Oscar-nominated L.A.
+Confidential (both 1997).